💪 Unlock Father’s Day Savings - Limited Time OnlyUnlock Savings

 This surgical procedure can treat penile residual curvature as well as sexual dysfunction.

-While prosthesis implantation can fix curvature concerns on its own, most patients will require additional straightening techniques during the operation, such as penile modeling to mechanically straighten to reduce curvature.
+While prosthesis implantation can fix curvature concerns on its own, most patients will require additional straightening techniques during the operation, such as penile modeling to mechanically straighten and reduce curvature.

 After inserting the inflatable penile prosthesis, the doctor will bend the penis in the opposite direction of the curvature.
 You can repeat this exercise until the curvature is corrected.